prasadhonrao/devcamper/docs/spec.md

 #### **Solution**

-DevCamper solves these issues by providing a centralized, transparent, and community-driven platform that enables users to search, compare, and review coding bootcamps with trustworthy data and insights.
+DevCamper solves these issues by providing a centralized, transparent, and community-driven platform that enables users to search, and review coding bootcamps with trustworthy data and insights.

 ### 2.2 Target Audience